AlexSissoko/dialogflowMemories/gcloudSetup.md

 for more detailed explanations and examples.

-1. `gcloud iam service-accounts create [SA-NAME] --display-name "[SA-DISPLAY-NAME]"` There should be a response saying that the account was created.
-To see what accounts there are in a particular project, run `gcloud iam service-accounts list`
+1. `gcloud iam service-accounts create [SA-NAME] --display-name "[SA-DISPLAY-NAME]"`

+There should be a response saying that the account was created.
+To see what accounts there are in a particular project, run `gcloud iam service-accounts list`.

-Move to whichever directory you want to hold your service account key.
+2. Move to whichever directory you want to hold your service account key.
 Run:
-2.
     ```
     gcloud iam service-accounts keys create ./key.json \
         --iam-account [SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com
     ```
 There should be a response saying that the key was created.

-3.
+3. Run:
     ```
     gcloud iam service-accounts keys list \
 	--iam-account [SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com